ColeComfort/SPL/README.md

 SPL is a **flat assembly** for stabiliser-style circuits and classical affine wiring.
 No functions.
 No branching.
 A program is an optional `context` followed by statements.
 The **domain** is fixed by the context and never changes; statements only append or transform **outputs**.
 Programs are interpreted as affine relations, set relations or set functions.
 Affine relations and set functions are preferred, because they can be computed tractably.

-> SPL++ is a separate high-level language with its own syntax and compiler.
-Experimental and not well-tested
+> SPL++ is a separate high-level language with its own syntax.
+SPL++ compiles into SPL code.
+Experimental and not well-tested.

 ---